Clinton blasts Patriot Coal bankruptcy plan

 "We must honor our commitments to the coal miners who put their own health and safety at risk to help power American economic success," Clinton said, echoing remarks she has made on the campaign trail.[here ]

-A U.S. Bankruptcy Court in Richmond, Virginia, is set to review Patriot Coal’s restructuring plan next week. (additional reporting by Tom Hals)
+A U.S. Bankruptcy Court in Richmond, Virginia, is set to review Patriot Coal’s restructuring plan next week.
+(Reporting By Amanda Becker; additional reporting by Tom Hals; Editing by Diane Craft)